 Inspired by this film, you can go on your own little foodie adventure in New York City.
 With so many immigrant influences from all corners of the world, you will always find new things to try and enjoy here.

 Fortunately for travellers on a budget, Free Tours by Foot offers a range of really cool "free food tours".
 That being said, "free" refers to the fact that you do not pay an upfront fee for the tour (usually 45 US Dollars and more).
 Instead, you only pay for the samples you actually want to eat (usually about 2 US Dollars per sample) as well as a tip for your guide at the end.

 Thus, the Free Tours by Foot Food Tours are a lot less expensive than ordinary food tours.
 Plus, the areas that they go to are usually less known, more residential neighbourhoods.
-Thus, you can be sure to see some new sides of the city!
+So even if you have been to New York a few times before, you can be sure to see some new sides of the city!

 The Food Tours by Free Tours on Foot are scheduled regularly.
 However, they are also very popular.
 Thus, I recommend you book your tour at least a week in advance.
 You don't have to pay for signing up, but you do have to fill in a form on their website in order to secure your spot on the tour.

 Book your Free New York City Food Tour on Free Tours by Foot